 |Manor Farm, Hampshire||Festival of History 2010||Navy Day, Portsmouth 2010|

 A few years ago Ken Livingstone, then Mayor of London, proposed removing statues of Generals Havelock and Napier from Trafalgar Square on the grounds that nobody knew who they were.
 The bronze statue of Napier in Trafalgar Square, by G. G. Adams was erected by public subscription.
 Adams also executed a marble statue of Napier, which can be seen in St. Paul's cathedral.
 Ken Livingstone probably suspected that Havelock and Napier had been active in colonial campaigns that it was not politically correct to recall.
-However, by the standards of their time, they did what their country wanted and were undoubtedly brave and resourceful.
+Perhaps Mr. Livingstone has forgotten that General Charles Napier was sympathetic to the Chartist Movement in the 1840s when he was commander of the army in 11 Northern Counties.
+By the standards of their time, these men did what their country wanted and were undoubtedly brave and resourceful.
 I will be adding short articles on a few British heroes whose monuments I have encountered in my travels around the British Isles.

 E-mail with no attachments please to Craig Thornber